What is Money Made Of and How is Money Made?

 An uncut sheet of 32 $1 bills

-The BEP's Upgraded Offline Currency Inspection System (UOCIS) integrates computers, cameras and sophisticated software to thoroughly analyze and evaluate untrimmed printed sheets.
+The BEP's Offline Currency Inspection System (OCIS) integrates computers, cameras and sophisticated software to thoroughly analyze and evaluate untrimmed printed sheets.
 This system ensures proper color registration and ink density, and within 3/10 of a second determines whether a sheet is acceptable or must be rejected.
 The same equipment trims and cuts the 32-subject sheets in half to create two 16-subject sheets.
-The sheets then move to the final printing stage accomplished by the BEP's Currency Overprinting Processing Equipment and Packaging (COPE-Pak).
+The approved sheets then move to the final printing stage, which is accomplished by the BEP's Currency Overprinting Processing Equipment and Packaging (COPE-Pak).

 Completed currency sheets are stacked and pass through two guillotine cutters.
 The first horizontal cut leaves the notes in pairs, while the second vertical cut produces individual finished notes.
-Bricks of 4,000 notes are shrink-wrapped for delivery to the Federal Reserve System.
+From there, a machine creates and shrink wraps bundles of 1,000 notes.
+Four bundles are then combined into bricks of 4,000 notes, and four bricks are combined into a group of 16,000 notes.
+These are shrink wrapped again and stored in the BEP's vault until they are picked up by the Federal Reserve.

 - Learn About Coins